 The students at the high school can all apparently autotune their voices on the fly!

-Mocked to great effect in Scrubs's musical episode.
+Played with to great effect in Scrubs's musical episode.
 All the singing and dancing in the elaborate musical numbers is explained as the hallucinations of a patient with a brain aneurysm.

 The episode "My Philosophy" featured a transplant patient telling J.D. that she hoped her death would be like a big musical number.
 When she died, J.D.'s imagination provided this with her performing a song accompanied by many of the cast members.